Mushroom Risotto RecipeThis mushroom risotto recipe is one of the most delicious variations on the basic risotto recipe.

 The real magic in this mushroom risotto recipe comes from using mushroom stock, but vegetable stock can be substituted.

 For an illustrated demo of the risotto method, here's a step-by-step tutorial on how to make risotto.
-And don't worry about making too much.
-These risotto cakes are a great way to use leftovers.
 And finally, here's a video that shows How to Make Mushroom Risotto.

 Prep Time: 10 minutes